infused/dbf/README.md

       -s = print summary information
       -a = create an ActiveRecord::Schema
       -c = create a csv file

+Create an executable ActiveRecord schema:

+    dbf -a books.dbf > books_schema.rb

+Dump all records to a CSV file:

+    dbf -c books.dbf

 ## dBase version support